 The Department has been actively involved in the state's Homeland Security efforts, which are directed by the Lieutenant Governor.
 The Department's Deputy Director of Programs represents the Department on the Lieutenant Governor's Homeland Security Leadership Group.
-The Department has exerted efforts over the last year to revise and update the Department's Emergency Operations Plan.
-The Director signed the revised version of the plan in February of this year.
-In the coming year the FSAD will design an activity to exercise the revised plan.
+The Field Services and Assistance Division has been active in planning for the annual Nebraska Infrastructure Protection Council Conference sponsored by the Lieutenant Governor.
 As has been the case in the past, Department staff, specifically the Community Right to Know Coordinator, have participated in a number of Local Emergency Response Committee exercises.
 Most significantly those exercises included incidents related to releases of anhydrous ammonia, pipeline releases, and responding to, and mitigating spills of materials into the surface waters of our state.